fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 Run this cmdlet to perform a data loss test only for partitions for stateful services.
 Do not use this cmdlet to perform a data loss test for system services.

-You can check the progress of the operation by using the Get-ServiceFabricPartitionDataLossProgress cmdlet.
+You can check the progress of the operation by using the [Get-ServiceFabricPartitionDataLossProgress](./Get-ServiceFabricPartitionDataLossProgress) cmdlet.

-Note: After you start **Start-ServiceFabricPartitionDataLoss**, you cannot reverse it.
-Calling **Stop-ServiceFabricTestCommand** only stops execution and cleans up the internal system state; it does not restore data if the command has progressed far enough to cause data loss.
+After you start **Start-ServiceFabricPartitionDataLoss**, you cannot reverse it.
+Calling [Stop-ServiceFabricTestCommand](./Stop-ServiceFabricTestCommand.md) only stops execution and cleans up the internal system state; it does not restore data if the command has progressed far enough to cause data loss.

 ## EXAMPLES